Apple008811/n8n-ai-agent-job-search/README.md

 - Ensure timezone: America/Los_Angeles

-**Cursor Prompt**:
+**🤖 Cursor Prompt**:
-> "Read each of my emails one by one, extract every job position into separate rows, get the job title, link, and the local time when I received the email"
+> "Read each of my emails one by one, extract every job position into separate rows, get the job titles, links, and the local time when I received the emails"

 #### 4. **Loop Node**
 **Purpose**: Process each email individually